GordonVi/win2s3/README.md

 - Create a user
 - Create a Key / Secret for API access

-- #### Install AWS CLI on your Windows PC
-- Open Powershell
-- Type "aws configure"
-- Enter your key/secret
+- #### Create an IAM policy with the policy template from above
+- Attach that Policy to a Role
+- Attach that Role to a Group
+- Add your created user to that group OR attach the policy to your User

 - #### In AWS, go to the S3 Section
 - Create a bucket, make sure to enable versioning
 - Do not enable public viewing
 - I recommend having a common prefix for your backup buckets with 2 dashes.
 Like "win2s3--"

+- #### Install AWS CLI on your Windows PC
+- Open Powershell
+- Type "aws configure"
+- Enter your key/secret

 ## Now, you can run the script.
 It will see your bucket.
 Start with making your first backup.